scusi/secureShare/README.md

 ### Server

+If you want you can run your own server instance, see below on how to do that.
+However you do not have to, there is a public server available at: https://secureshare.scusi.io/

 #### before you start the first time

 Before you can run the server you need to have a users file, where the serverstores information about registered users.